Catalog Advanced Search

 COST:

-Registration closes: March 13, or until full, whichever occurs first.
+Registration closes June 5, or until full, whichever occurs first.

 *Onsite registration is not permitted*

-To register, you must have a CPSE Portal account.
+To register online, you must have a CPSE Portal account.
 Go here to create an account.

 To register a group, contact university@cpse.org.